donaldduckgithub/devnet/content/posts/wlc_catalyst_wlan_config.md

 ---
-title: WLC Catalyst add a new WLan
+title: WLC  Catalyst add a new WLan with switch config
 description: How to configure a new WLAN on your embedded Catalyst WLC
 tags: catalyst
 ---